-The Event Value is a numeric (monetary) value that you associate with the actual event.
+The Event Value is a numeric (monetary) value that you associate with the actual Event.

-It's the action of linking a user that started its journey on your website, and that triggered an event outside your website - where the Google Analytics tracking code can't be placed.
+It's the action of linking a user that started its journey on your website and that triggered an event outside your website - where the Google Analytics tracking code can't be placed.

-- When you make a phone call with a lead, and update your Hubspot CRM with the lead status.
+- When you make a phone call with a lead, update your Hubspot CRM with the lead status.

 Other considerations for Offline Events:

-For all these scenarios, you need the ability to collect first party data on your website, and join it with other pieces of data you collect offline.
+For all these scenarios, you need the ability to collect first-party data on your website and join it with other pieces of data you collect offline.

 Goal Value vs Transaction Amount

-For example, if I know that for every 10 people signing up for my newsletter, 1 person buys my ebook for $100, then I could set a $10 event value to each newsletter Optin Event.
+For example, if I know that for every 10 people signing up for my newsletter, 1 person buys my ebook for $100, then I could set a $10 event value for each newsletter Optin Event.

 🍀 AnyTrack automatically tracks and sends the event value to Google Analytics.